files-ui/files-ui-react/ideas.md

 ## Phrases

 - Stop pain with developing a complex widget, don't need to create a file upload component from scratch
-- If you need to do it from scratch, there is an example [show some basic code]
+- If you need to do it from scratch, there is an example [show some basic code] Bellow main page component